 Looking for More Gluten Free Desserts?

-Carrot Cake Muffins with Cream Cheese Filling – Gluten Free - Carrot cake for breakfast?
+- Carrot Cake Muffins with Cream Cheese Filling - Gluten Free- Carrot cake for breakfast?
 I think yes!

-Chocolate Chip Oatmeal Cookies – The Best Gluten Free Cookies
+- Chocolate Chip Oatmeal Cookies - The Best Gluten Free Cookies

-Gluten Free Fruit Pizza – Mini Fruit Pizza Recipe
+- Gluten Free Fruit Pizza - Mini Fruit Pizza Recipe

-Chocolate Pudding Pie with Gluten Free Pie Crust Recipe
+- Chocolate Pudding Pie with Gluten Free Pie Crust Recipe

-What Makes this the Best Gluten Free Carrot Cake Recipe?
+Why is this the Best Gluten Free Carrot Cake Recipe?

-I don't typically eat vegetables in cake.
-Don't get me wrong, there are a few delicious exceptions.
-If you're like me or know someone that would agree, then this carrot cake recipe is the one for you.
-That's because this recipe does something brilliant.
+This recipe does something brilliant.
 Scroll up and look at the picture of my carrot cake.
 Do you see any carrots poking out anywhere?
 Nope.

 I zest my carrots.